 • Overlook the sandstone cliffs of the Grose River Valley, then hike the Grand Canyon Walk (3–4-hour loop)

-The main sights in the Blue Mountains are centered around Katoomba, a 90-minute drive or 2-hour journey on the Blue Mountains Train Line from Sydney Central Station.
+The main sights in the Blue Mountains are centred around Katoomba, a 90-minute drive or 2-hour journey on the Blue Mountains Train Line from Sydney Central Station.

-One of the easiest ways to get to the Blue Mountains from Sydney is via an organised tour.
-Each of these tours are well-rated and offer a different experience.
+The easiest way to get to the Blue Mountains if you don’t have a car is via an organised tour.
+Each of these tours is well-rated and offers a different experience.

 Blue Mountains Nature & Wildlife Tour – Take a guided bushwalk to remote lookouts and waterfalls, then see the koalas and feed a kangaroo at Featherdale Wildlife Park